stellar-deprecated/starlight/benchmarks/Benchmark Report 2021-10-22.md

 Author: Leigh McCulloch <@leighmcculloch>

-This report is a summary of the results seen on 2021-10-25 benchmarking a Starlight payment channel.
+This report is a summary of the results seen on 2021-10-25 and 2021-10-26 benchmarking a Starlight payment channel.
 This report details the setup and how the benchmark was run, as well as the results.

 The application used for the benchmarking is the `examples/console` application in this repository.
 Some aspects of the application have been optimized, but